 Dividends Received Deduction Percentages

-The percentage of DRD that a corporation will receive will depend on their ownership percentage in the dividend-paying corporation:
+The percentage of DRD that a corporation will receive will depend on its ownership percentage in the dividend-paying corporation:

 Percentage of Stock Ownership | Dividends Received Deduction Percentage |